-Yes, and fortunately, back in the 1960's and 70's, lots of good folks said "no thanks" to the status quo, with its war profiteering, corruption and polluting industry.
-We saw the potential for things to go haywire, with the power structure left unchecked ... saw "peak oil" looming in the future, and the dark endgame of the military-industrial complex.
+Back in the 1960's and 70's, lots of good folks said "no thanks" to the status quo, with its war profiteering, corruption and polluting industry.
+We saw the potential for things to go haywire, with the power structure left unchecked ... we saw "peak oil" looming in the future, and the dark endgame of the military-industrial complex.

 It was a time of cultural ferment and revolution - an exciting, idealistic time to be a young adult.
 A whole subculture arose around the principles of peace, love, cooperation and justice for all.

 We said goodbye to rigid, authoritarian standards for race and gender roles.
 And explored a wide range of spiritual beliefs.
 Reconsidered our relationship with the natural world, giving impetus to the growing environmental movement.